usnistgov/FIPS201/_FIPS201/frontend.md

 *key management key*, and the corresponding public key certificates, unless the cardholder does not have a government-issued email account at the time of credential issuance.

-The PIV Card may include an asymmetric private key and corresponding public key certificate to establish symmetric keys for use with secure messaging, as specified in [SP 800-73] and [SP 800-78].
+The PIV Card MAY include an asymmetric private key and corresponding public key certificate to establish symmetric keys for use with secure messaging, as specified in [SP 800-73] and [SP 800-78].
 Secure messaging enables data and commands transmitted between the card and an external entity to be both integrity protected and encrypted.
-Secure messaging may be used, for example, to enable the use of on-card biometric comparison as an authentication mechanism.
+Secure messaging MAY be used, for example, to enable the use of on-card biometric comparison as an authentication mechanism.

-Once secure messaging has been established, a *virtual contact interface* may be established.
+Once secure messaging has been established, a *virtual contact interface* MAY be established.
 Requirements for the virtual contact interface are specified in [SP 800-73].
-Any operation that may be performed over the contact interface of the PIV Card may also be performed over the virtual contact interface.
+Any operation that MAY be performed over the contact interface of the PIV Card MAY also be performed over the virtual contact interface.
 With the exception of the *Card Authentication key* and keys used to establish a secure messaging, the cryptographic private key operations SHALL be performed only through the contact interface or the virtual contact interface.